 Trello is a kanban-style list making application that is an easy way to manage and track your progress for individual tasks and collaborative work.
 With each board, you have the ability to customize your workflow and assign correlating due dates.
 Typically, a board consists of three columns “to do”, “doing” and “done,” but you can customize the cards based on the project as well as the amount of columns.
 Tasks are color coded with labels and assigned to team members.
 PCMag highlights that these features provide visibility and role task clarity in collaborative workflow.
 As people complete tasks, they move their card to the “done” column, which allows the entire team to see everyone's progress throughout the day.
 (Free version)

 Clockwise is a free smart calendar assistant that helps you make time for what matters.
 It's impossible to focus when you're constantly interrupted by meetings.
 Clockwise moves your flexible meetings to open up more Focus Time for you and your team.
 It will also suggest the best times to meet based everyone's preferences and Focus Time.
+Plus, you can protect this Focus Time by booking the best time for meetings with Clockwise Links.
 (Free version)

 Whether you are juggling multiple deadlines and clients or needing better tools for personal tasks, this round up of the 11 best focus apps in 2022 will transform the way you organize, work and plan.
 Offering a wide array of features and tools from innovative calendar techniques to advanced list and task management to Pomodoro timer techniques, this roundup of productivity apps has useful tools to help everyone stay focused.